1211ciel/node/words.md

 Walking is the best exercise for regular physical activity.
 Walking is the best exercise for regular physical activity.

+physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical physical
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.
+Walking is the best exercise for regular physical activity.

 industry 企业
+industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.

 industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry